openmobilityfoundation/mobility-data-specification/policy/README.md

 #### Policies - Get

-Allows operators to pull a list of active policies from agencies.
+Allows operators to pull a list of active policies from agencies, similar to the Provider API.

 **Endpoint**: `/policies/{policy_id}`
 **Method**: `GET`